iPad 6 Wi-Fi Left Speaker Replacement

 Step 44

-- Grab your trusty tweezers and carefully lift each piece of tape one by one, releasing the antenna cable as you go.
-You're doing great!
+- Grab your tweezers and gently lift each strip of tape one by one, releasing the antenna cable as you go.
+It's like unwrapping a gift—just a little more delicate!

 Tools Used